 Most people like to gather around the fire pit, so having chairs in timber or outdoor furniture that can withstand the elements outside are ideal.

 5. Supervision is a must

-We got our fire pit from Bunnings on the weekend.
-It cost $89 plus the fire wood for $15 a bag.
+We got our fire pit from Bunnings for $89 plus the fire wood at $15 a bag.

-If you want one for your yard, here are some I found under $300.
+If you want one for your yard, here are some I found online.

 Do you have a portable fire pit you bring out each winter?
 What’s you’re favourite thing to do around the fire pit?